Carry flag: Uses

-If 11111111 represents unsigned integer binary number 255 (ADD al,255), then the interpretation of the result would be 254, which is not correct, because the most significant bit of the result went into the Carry_Flag, which therefore cannot be ignored.
+If 11111111 represents unsigned integer binary number 255 (x86 instruction ADD al,255), then the interpretation of the result would be 254, which is not correct, because the most significant bit of the result went into the Carry_Flag, which therefore cannot be ignored.
 The Overflow_Flag and the Sign_Flag are ignored.

 Another example may be an 8-bit register with the bit pattern 01010101 and the carry flag set; if we execute a rotate left through carry instruction, the result would be 10101011 with the carry flag cleared because the most significant bit (bit 7) was rotated into the carry while the carry was rotated into the least significant bit (bit 0).

-The early microprocessors Intel 4004 and Intel 8008 had specific instructions to set as well as reset the carry flag explicitly.
-However, the later Intel 8080 (and Z80) did not include an explicit reset carry opcode as this could be done equally fast via one of the bitwise AND, OR or XOR instructions (which do not use the carry flag).
+Most microprocessors, all the way back to the Intel 4004 and Intel 8008, have specific instructions to set and reset the carry flag.
+One exception was the Intel 8080 (and its derivative Z80), which did not include an explicit reset carry opcode, as the operation could be performed by any of the bitwise logical instructions (AND, OR, XOR), which cleared the carry flag.

-The carry flag is also often used following comparison instructions, which are typically implemented by subtractive operations, to allow a decision to be made about which of the two compared values is lower than (or greater or equal to) the other.
+The carry flag is also often used following comparison instructions, which are typically implemented as subtraction operations, to allow a decision to be made about which of the two compared values is less than (or greater or equal to) the other.
 Branch instructions which examine the carry flag are often represented by mnemonics such as BCC and BCS to branch if the carry is clear, or branch if the carry is set respectively.
 When used in this way the carry flag provides a mechanism for comparing the values as unsigned integers.
 This is in contrast to the overflow flag which provides a mechanism for comparing the values as signed integer values.